rancher/steve/README.md

 Resources can also be filtered by the Rancher projects their namespaces belong to.
 Since a project isn't an intrinsic part of the resource itself, the filter parameter for filtering by projects is separate from the main `filter` parameter.
-This query parameter is only applicable when steve is runnning in concert with Rancher.
+This query parameter is only applicable when steve is running in concert with Rancher.

 The list can be filtered by either projects or namespaces or both.